Skip to main content

 Introduction

-On this page we will cover some of the more advanced testing techniques for assertions.
+This page covers advanced testing techniques for assertions.
 All testing tools available in Forge are also available in Credible Layer testing, making it powerful and easy to write comprehensive tests for assertions.

 Fuzz Testing

-Fuzz testing is a technique to test general robustness of code as it runs many tests with random input.
+Fuzz testing is a technique for testing general robustness of code by running many tests with random inputs.
 This is useful for assertions as it helps identify edge cases and unexpected behavior.
 You can use Forge’s built-in fuzz testing capabilities to test your assertions with random inputs.

 function testAssertionAllowsValidWithdrawalFuzz(uint256 withdrawalAmount) public {